jackyzha0/quartz/content/2022 annual review.md

 ## June

 In June, I walked from Los Baños to San Pablo, passing by the towns of Bay and Calauan along the way.
 It was my first multi-day walk; the second day I spent going around Sampaloc lake and visiting Bunot lake.
 While walking towards San Pablo, the difficulty of the walk, which I think owes more to rookie mistakes than the trail itself, made me ponder why I was doing the walk in the first place.
 I did the walk early this month, so I considered a lot about my motivations for walking the entire month.
-I journaled about it, thought about it on my next walks, and wrote a whole Lilim article on it ([[lilim/029]]).
+I journaled about it, thought about it on my next walks, and wrote a whole Lilim article on it ([[essays/why walk]]).

 The walk also encouraged me to return to photography.
 I wanted to take good photos and edit them better during the walk, so I decided to improve my photography skills.
 This education extended even after the walk.
 I created a systematic, custom-made photography learning roadmap to organize my learning.